Last week, one of CUB’s longtime members mailed us a note.

 “We may all be forced out of Homer because no one will be able to afford the water,” wrote another unhappy customer.

 Since Illinois American acquired Homer Glen’s water system in 2002, the village has been in an uphill battle against the company.
-They formed a Sewer and Water Task Force to investigate the increasing cost of water.
-They’ve filed complaints and petitions with the ICC.
-They’ve fought countless rate increases, only to have the governing body approve them.
-They’ve tried to reacquire the water and sewer systems, but Illinois American shows no interest in selling what they consider an easy money-maker.
+The local government formed a Sewer and Water Task Force to investigate the increasing cost of water and have filed complaints and petitions with the ICC.
+It fought countless rate increases, only to have the governing body approve them.
+It tried to reacquire the water and sewer systems, but Illinois American shows no interest in selling what they consider an easy money-maker.

 Homer Glen is just one of many Illinois municipalities that has privatized its water and wastewater systems.
 Around 20 percent of municipal systems in Illinois are now privately operated, but not all the complaints have been about high bills.